ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 ## Running on VMs: the netrc File

 The [netrc file](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) contains credentials that Ray uses to automatically log into remote servers.
-You can set your credentials in this file instead of in the remote URI:
+Set your credentials in this file instead of in the remote URI:

 ```bash
 # "$HOME/.netrc"